forgi86/pytorch-meta/README.md

 # Meta learning in PyTorch

-This repository provides minimial documented implementations of basic meta learning algorithms in PyTorch.
+This repository provides minimial implementations of basic meta learning algorithms in PyTorch with a step-by-step documentation.

 They are based on the recent [functional API](https://docs.pytorch.org/docs/stable/func.api.html) of PyTorch, using transforms like `vmap` and `grad`.